INRIA/scikit-learn-mooc/slides/linear_model.md

 ```
 ]
 ???
-Logistic regression is a linear model for **classification** - not regresion as the name suggest.
+Logistic regression is a linear model for **classification** - not regression
+as the name would wrongly suggest.

-In our adult_census dataset, we do not have continous value for salary but only whether the salary is higher than $50K or not.
+In our `adult_census` dataset, we do not have continuous value for salary but
+only whether the salary is higher than $50K or not.
+This problem is, therefore,
+a classification problem.

 ---
 # For classification: logistic regression

-The output is now modeled as a form of step function, which is adjusted on the data.
+The output is now modelled as a form of a step function, which is adjusted on
+the data

 .shift-left.pull-left[<img src="../figures/logistic_color.svg" width="100%">]
 .pull-right.very-small[